SherG/s2/blog/facebook-ads-roi.md

 The purpose of this article was to underscore the importance of having a goal for your campaigns before they launch and of having useful metrics by which to judge the outcomes.
 But I want to leave you with a few additional considerations.

 * Anything can be done well or poorly and that includes Facebook campaigns.
 If you're not getting results you can choose another marketer.
 * Do give your marketer adequate time.
 The campaign is occuring in a live digital ecosystem of thousands of individuals responding to your ad's copy, creative, placement, format, landing page, and offer.
-Any of these factors, in addition to the ad targeting, may need to be adjusted.
+Any of these factors, in addition to the ad targeting, may need to be adjusted to improve results.
 * When it comes to the free trial, opt for 4 weeks, not 2 weeks.
-The marketer will need to respond to results and calibrate the campaign as it goes along.
+The marketer will need to calibrate the campaign as it goes along.
 And don't expect to see the totality of what's possible in the first 2-4 weeks.
 * If you're not responding to your inbound leads immediately, you're going to lose sales.

 ## Summary